mariana-stefani/portfolio/README.md

     * **Solution:** I changed all the images extensions from *webp* to *png*.

 * **Bug 5**
-    * **Problem:** When opening the project on mobile devices the colours on the skills were not loading.
+    * **Problem:** When opening the project on mobile devices the *progress-circle* colours were not loading, even after a refresh of the page.
     * **Solution:** On *script.js* I removed the immediately invoked function expression from *emaijs* function.

 ### Unsolved bugs